-Dame Ann started her career as a mathematician but always wanted to pursue applied mathematics and did her PhD in engineering acoustics with Prof John Fowcs Williams FREng, who led pioneering noise-reduction research on Concorde.
+After a degree in mathematics Dame Ann completed a PhD in engineering with Prof John Ffowcs Williams FREng, who led pioneering noise-reduction research on Concorde.
 Dame Ann led the Cambridge MIT Silent Aircraft project, which published its radical new design concept SAX-40 in 2006 with the aim of raising aircraft industry aspirations.
-She now leads research on efficient, low emission combustion for aero and industrial gas turbines and low noise vehicles, particularly aircraft.
+She now leads research on efficient, low-emission combustion for aero and industrial gas turbines and low-noise vehicles, particularly aircraft.

-Dame Ann is a non-executive director of BP, a non-executive member of the board of BEIS, a panel chair for the Research Excellence Framework and was nominated in BBC Radio 4 Woman’s Hour power list 2013 as one of the 100 most influential women in the country.
+Dame Ann is a non-executive director of BP, a non-executive member of the board of BEIS, and a member of the Prime Minister’s Council for Science and Technology.